Flared/python-flareio/README.md

 `flareio` is a light [Flare API](https://api.docs.flare.io/) SDK that wraps requests and automatically manages authentication.

-Usage examples and use cases are documented on the [Flare API documentation](https://api.docs.flare.io/concepts/sdk).
+Usage examples and use cases are documented in the [Flare API documentation](https://api.docs.flare.io/concepts/sdk).

 ## Installing